 Past team members:

-- Pete Ashton set up the site in 2008 before handing the reigns to Nicky.
+- Pete Ashton set up the site in 2008 before handing the reins to Nicky.

 - Birmingham Irish Heritage Group have kindly contributed event reports to Digbeth is Good in the past.